from pp. 123-124

 apellido surname.
 Cognate with appeal (in the sense of "to call upon another to decide an issue").
 What's common to the two words is the sense of "call (someone)".

 duelo duel (cognate); mourning, sorrow.
 The two meanings are completely separate; duelo is actually two words that happen to have the same spelling form.
 The second meaning is from dolor ("pain").
+But as a mnemonic, you can also think of mourning a man that died in a duel.
 See also dolor.

-mora default (finance); mulberry.
+mora default (finance); mulberry, blackberry.
 The first meaning is cognate with moratorium ("delay in payment").
 In the second meaning, or rather, the spelling form of a different word, it is cognate with the first part of English mulberry, mul-, with berry attached just to make a better sense.
 Not to be confused with morada/morado.
-See also morada ("dwelling") for the first meaning.
+This Spanish word may also be translated as “blackberry”, even though mulberries and blackberries are two different fruits.

 sustituir to replace.
 Alternatively spelled substituir.
 Cognate with English substitute.
 This word looks easy but there's a subtle difference in usage from English substitute.
-For example, "Sustituyo el azúcar por miel" means "I substitute honey for sugar", not the other way around.
+For example, "Sustituyo el azúcar por miel" means "I substitute honey for sugar" or “I replace sugar with honey”, not the other way around.
 In "Las máquinas no pueden sustituir a los humanos", the meaning is simply "replace".

 centenar hundred, cien, ciento (doublets).
 Cognate with centenary, centi- (as in centimeter, except that this prefix can also and usually does mean "hundredth").

-lecho bed.
+lecho bed, cama.
 Cognate with litter ("bed", "portable bed", an obsolete sense).
 The Latin word has passed into all major Romance languages but not Germanic languages (except for the obsolete litter in English).
-Use a mnemonic such as "the lecherous person in bed".
+Use a mnemonic such as "the lecherous person in bed", or imagine you drink milk (leche) while still in bed.

 grueso thick, coarse, stout (adj.); thickness; bulk, mass (n.). grosor thickness.
 Cognate with gross.